 Also called “side,” “voluntary” or “fringe” benefits, ancillary benefits are as important as health insurance.

 One of the major factors in worker retention is the degree to which they believe in their company’s commitment to its employees.
-Additional group insurance products, helpful claims-handling services, and work programs from which employees receive additional value all contribute to the creation of a welcoming and people-focused company culture.
+Additional group insurance products, helpful claims-handling services, and work programs from which employees receive additional value all contribute to the creation of welcoming and people-focused company culture.

 A few types of ancillary benefits include: